St Eugene's Cathedral: Post Vatican II changes

 The changes to the Roman Catholic liturgy in 1962/1964 meant that the sanctuary of the cathedral had to be reorganised.
 In May 1964 a temporary wooden altar was placed in the sanctuary to accommodate the mass being said in English and facing the congregation.

-Further temporary work was carried out in late 1975 with the addition of a larger wooden altar on a newly extended wooden sanctuary floor, the removal of the altar rails and the removal of the smaller pulpit on the cathedral's left hand side of the sanctuary whilst retaining the main pulpit located at the right hand side of the cathedral sanctuary.
+Further temporary work was carried out in late 1975 with the addition of a larger wooden altar on a newly extended wooden sanctuary floor, the removal of the altar rails and the removal of the smaller pulpit on the cathedral's left-hand side of the sanctuary whilst retaining the main pulpit located at the right-hand side of the cathedral sanctuary.
 The wooden statues which adorned the main large pulpit's large canopy were removed and placed at other locations in the cathedral sanctuary just in time before Christmas Midnight Mass was transmitted live via Eurovision from the cathedral.

 In 1984 fundraising began for the renovation work to the cathedral, which its main structure was over a hundred years old and in desperate need of repair.
-From 1984 until 1988, exterior renovation work took place on the cathedral with the extension of the sacristy and building of a brand new conference room.
+From 1984 until 1988, exterior renovation work took place on the cathedral with the extension of the sacristy and the building of a brand new conference room.

 In June 1989 the cathedral was closed for six months for a permanent reorganisation of the sanctuary.
 The old temporary fittings were removed and a new sanctuary floor made from Sardinian granite was completed.
 A new square altar made from Carrara marble was made and installed in the sanctuary under the chancel arch.

 The old pulpit was taken out and a brand new lectern made of marble was installed.
 The celebrant's chair and tabernacle stand were all made from Carrara and Macedonian marble.
 A new tabernacle was made in silver-plated bronze, and was constructed by a Kilkenny silversmith, Peter Donovan.